 Don’t Sabotage Yourself

 If you’re drinking tea to lose weight, it’s a good idea to drink it straight, with no milk or sugar.
-Drinking beverages with added sugar and calories is a surefire way to gain weight even though you’re not eating as much.
+The calories in a cup of tea are minimal, but drinking beverages with added sugar and calories is a surefire way to gain weight even though you’re not eating as much.

 A Little Goes a Long Way